|Konso, SNNPRS, Ethiopia|

 (projects i'm following)

-Posted by Alex McCausland almost 6 years ago
+Posted by Alex McCausland over 6 years ago

 Facilitators: Alex McCausland with local assistant trainer Asmelash Dagne and guest appearances from local elders and intellectuals.